qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/String.rst

    * - Syntax
      - format(string, arg1, arg2, ...)
    * - Arguments
-     - * **string** - A string with place holders for the arguments.
-Use %1, %2, etc for placeholders.
+     - * **string** - A string with placeholders %1, %2, etc., for the arguments.
 Placeholders can be repeated.
+The lowest numbered placeholder is replaced by arg1, the next by arg2, etc.
        * **arg** - any type.
 Any number of arguments.
    * - Examples
      - * ``format('This %1 a %2','is', 'test')`` → 'This is a test'
+       * ``format('This is %2','a bit unexpected but 2 is lowest number in string','normal')`` → 'This is a bit unexpected but 2 is lowest number in string'

 .. end_format_section